mgelbart/magnum-opiate/README.md

 Rowlend stumbled down the cobblestone path to his suburban home.
 The neighbour’s apple tree blocked the sun just right so that you couldn’t see his five o’clock shadow.
 As he entered, he was greeted with a smile -- for better or for worse -- by his better half, Trudi, whose yellow cardigan looked worse for wear.
 They sat down to dinner amidst the ringing of his antique biological clock, which Rowlend inherited from his grandfather. _BONG_, went the clock. _BONG_, _BONG_, _BONG_, _BONG_.
 And then, one final _BONGGGGG_.
 (Rowlend’s `pedantic Wall` did not quite understand why the clock was striking six, given that the length of Rowlend’s facial hair indicated it was more like five.
 Alas, the biological clock was not yet adjusted to the recent daylight savings time shift.)

-“How was your day today, agave dear?”
+"How was your day today, agave dear?"
 Trudi asked.
 Needless to say, their household was sugar free.

 Rowlend tried to snort and sigh at the same time.
 Unfortunately, he did not suceed in either endeavour.
 The room filled with an oppressive silence, which was only broken several minutes later by the shattering of Rowlend’s wine glass.
 Determination of the number of shards of glass, their shapes and sizes, and the rate of absorption of Rowlend’s full-bodied crimson wine into the rug are left as exercises to the reader.
 Words do not suffice it to say, Rowland had had a bad, bad day.

 Upon retiring to the drawing room
 -----------------------------------------
 Rowlend was not retired, nor did he like to draw.
 He said as much to Trudi, which surprised her, as he often said little.
-“It’s that Trey character again... he is driving me off the wall,” he exclaimed!
+"It’s that Trey character again... he is driving me off the wall," he exclaimed!

-“Don’t let him get to you,” Trudi replied sympathetically.
-“Is his odour bothering you again?
+"Don’t let him get to you," Trudi replied sympathetically.
+"Is his odour bothering you again?
 If he’s not careful, his career could be on Jeopardy!
 Imagine if nobody can stand standing near him.
-As I always say,” she continued, “success is 1% inspiration, 99% antiperspirant.”
+As I always say," she continued, "success is 1% inspiration, 99% antiperspirant."

 When seen in a mirror, Trudi’s somewhat unusual response reflected the fact that, ostensibly, she had no idea what her husband really did.
 Murder _was_ illegal after all.
 So Rowlend had spun a web of lies regarding not only Trey, but his entire career.
 He now had to tread carefully on this web, which was by no means world-wide.
 One misstep and all the beans would be spilled.
 Which would be the last thing he needed, Rowlend thought, as he eyed his newly stained rug.
 What a mess.

 Later that evening, Rowlend met his comrade at arms length, Neil.
 Indeed, it’s a little-known fact that after venturing to the moon and back, Neil Armstrong joined ACCENTUATE, first in Business Development, Sales & Marketing and then, more recently, M&A. The timing had worked out perfectly, as ACCENTUATE needed a diversity hire and had no former astronauts among its ranks and files.

 Rowlend approached the shrouded figure of Neil, who had his headphones on.
 Rowlend tapped the chip on his shoulder.
-“Neil!” he whispered violently, a few droplets of spittle raining down on Neil’s parade.
+"Neil!" he whispered violently, a few droplets of spittle raining down on Neil’s parade.
 Neil started, startled.
-“Hey there, mate,” said Neil.
-“I was just listening to my favorite song.
-You know, the one that goes, _I’ve got soul but I’m not soldier_…”
+"Hey there, mate," said Neil.
+"I was just listening to my favorite song.
+You know, the one that goes, _I’ve got soul but I’m not soldier_..."

 Rowlend didn’t have time for this nonsense.
-“Listen, Neil,” Rowlend whispered urgently.
-“Trudi has been acting weird lately.
+"Listen, Neil," Rowlend whispered urgently.
+"Trudi has been acting weird lately.
 She may be on to us.
-I’m getting worried.”
+I’m getting worried."

-“What did she say?”
+"What did she say?"

-“Something about _Jeopardy!_” Rowlend replied.
-“Inserted a little awkwardly into a sentence, too.
+"Something about _Jeopardy!_" Rowlend replied.
+"Inserted a little awkwardly into a sentence, too.
 Maybe it’s a message.
 You know, one of those association things like… _Jeopardy!_… Alex Trebek… Alexander… Alexander the Great… Great… Greater… Grater… Cheese Grater… Sharp Cheddar… Cheeseburger… Double Cheseburger… Meat… Slaughterhouse… Blades… and, finally… Punishment.
 Neil, I don’t want to be punished for what I’ve done.
-For what _we’ve_ done.”
+For what _we’ve_ done."

 Neil pondered this new tidbit of information.
 While these were accusations he would take to his grave, he wasn’t sure whether he could trust Rowlend’s account of what Trudi had said.
 It was a classic he-said-she-said.

 Just then, an image of the Earth, proud and beautiful, filled his eye’s mind of its own.
 Neil knew what he had to do.
 He donned his space suit, and then doffed it.
 Then he donned it again.
 He always knew the moment might eventually come.
-They needed to recover the documents before it was too late.*
+They needed to recover the documents before it was too late.†

 A few days’ preparation later, they were lunched and launched.
 Rowlend, looked around him.
 His jaw dropped, but it did not hit the floor.
 Nor could it, for there was no floor beneath them… just the unimaginable vastness of outer space.
 As someone with an outie, Rowlend always suspected this day would come, even if he had to wait light years for it.
 He hoped the galaxy was ready for Rowland T. Harrison III.

-*The documents in question, in case the reader would like to know, contain definitive proof that the United States moon landing was indeed faked, as some conspiracy theorists contend.
+†The documents in question, in case the reader would like to know, contain definitive proof that the United States moon landing was indeed faked, as some conspiracy theorists contend.
 The documents were buried in the safest place known to man at that time.
 Neil and Rowlend were on their way to the moon to recover the documents and destroy them, once and for all.

 40 hours remaining
 -----------------------